JesseStraat/Quantum-Werewolf/README.md

     |     3  |       0.25 | 0.25     |  0.5      | 0     |
     |     4  |       0.25 | 0.25     |  0.5      | 0     |

-> P: The above few steps are automatically taken upon running "start()".
-You can set the deck using "deck".
+> P: The above few steps are automatically taken upon running "g.start()".
+You can set the deck using "g.set_deck()".

 Now the game can officially begin.
 It starts with a night phase